History of StubHub in Timeline

 In November 2006, the New England Patriots sued StubHub for allegedly encouraging customers to break Massachusetts law by selling tickets for more than US$2 above their face value.

-2006: New York Yankees Season Ticket Revocations
+2006: Yankees Restrict Season Ticket Holders

-2006: Ticket Sales on the Platform
+2006: Ticket Sales and Revenue

-In 2007, Fluhr sold StubHub to eBay for US$310 million and left the company.
+In 2007, Jeff Fluhr sold StubHub to eBay for US$310 million and left the company.
 Chris Tsakalakis became company president.

-2007: MLB Partnership
+2007: Partnership with MLB

 In 2007, Major League Baseball partnered with StubHub to become the league's official online ticket reseller.